FascinatedBox/lily/docs/tutorial.md

 ### Import

-Lily's import system borrows a lot of ideas from Python.
+Lily's import system borrows mostly from Python, notably how the module name is used as a namespace for the symbols inside:

 ```
 # fib.lily